 ‘It’s good to be happy, though, is it not?’

 ‘It’s good to be happy,’ Sedartis concurs.
 Yet again, I sense there’s a but… ‘but the effort of being happy can become wearisome.
 Sometimes it is really more agreeable to just be moderately gruntled and steep in the comfortable, undemanding moist misery that comes with being English in England.
 The stridency of happiness can be quite overbearing.’

 I know he’s right, though I will him to be wrong, and I close my eyes and inhale the neither warm nor cold air.
 The city is in constant, fuel-driven agitation: cars and lorries and aeroplanes and buses and the ambulances.
 Always, always the ambulances.

 I like the sun on my skin and the heat that expands under my cheekbones.
 I enjoy enjoying the weather, burdensome though it be.

 I like autumn, though it signify decay.
 This year, I’ve chosen to stay in London rather than go away.
 I like London, I love London.
 It troubles me, right at the moment.
-There is too much cold money breezing in that doesn’t do anything other than stifle the cracks that before let the light shine through; it deadens the life that makes London unruly, infuriating, adorable; but still I love it, because I know this siege, too, will be withstood, like the small cloud across my sun this very moment, it will pass, and ere long.
-I have an old-fashioned, daily rejuvenated love affair with ten million people, with more history than I know to make sense of and a generous, rebellious, untamed and untameable heart.
+There is too much cold money breezing in that doesn’t do anything other than stifle the cracks that before let the light shine through; it deadens the life that makes London unruly, infuriating, endearing; but still I love it, because I know this siege, too, will be withstood; like the small cloud across my sun this very moment, it will pass, and ere long.
+I have an old-fashioned, daily rejuvenated love affair with ten million people, with more history than I know how to make sense of, and a generous, rebellious, untamed and untameable heart.

-I sense there is a change in the air and I know the change will be profound.
+I sense there is a change in the air, and I know the change will be profound.